AnantB123/n8n-automations/img search to discord/Readme.md

 If you type:

 ```
-Ferrari
+Cat
 ```

 The bot sends to Discord:

 ```
-Here’s your image of a Ferrari:
+Here’s your image of a Cat:
 ```

-*(with the first Google Image of a Ferrari attached)*
+*(with the first Google Image of a Cat attached)*

 ---